harishalu/myproject/readme.txt

 Steps to implement:
 1st Step: Extract file
-2nd Step: Copy the main project folder
-3rd Step: Paste in xampp/htdocs/
+2nd Step: Copy the main project folder and name as "Hotel" 3rd Step: Paste in xampp/htdocs/
 4th Step: Open a browser and go to URL “http://localhost/phpmyadmin/” 5th Step: Then, click on the databases tab